uccser/cs-unplugged/docs/source/author/topics.rst

     - ``<lesson-key>:`` This is the key for the lesson.
 Each lesson has its own list of required and optional fields:

-      - **Required Fields:**

-        - ``number:`` The number order for this lesson.
-          Lessons are grouped by their minimum age and maximum age, then ordered by number so lessons in different age groups can use the same number without conflict.

       - **Optional Fields:**